About

 Growing Community through Gardens that Give

 Volunteer gardeners use their gardening skills to raise fresh, nutritious produce year round to donate to the Metrocrest Services Food Pantry.
-In 2020, 26,340 pounds of fresh produce was donated to Metrocrest Services Food Pantry and over 12,000 volunteer hours were documented to grow and harvest the produce.
+In 2025, nearly 25,000 pounds of fresh produce was donated to Metrocrest Services Food Pantry and over 12,000 volunteer hours were documented to grow and harvest the produce.

 Gardeners learn about growing fruits and vegetables organically, cultivate their plots, and work together on community chores.
 You don’t need to be an expert, just have an interest in organic vegetable gardening.